FingerLeakers/morpheus-1/README.md

 ### fuckFTP
 ```
-fuckFTP is a tool for brute force on FTP servers.
+FTPDown is a tool for brute force on FTP servers.
 ```

 ### How to